 The Bridge to Loyola program is a full-year program that begins with a three-week summer session and continues through the first year with programs and seminar courses each semester.
 Students are encouraged to remain active with the program through their second year as mentors to the freshmen in the program.

-The fee for the program is $4,300.
-The breakdown is as follows:
+The total cost for the 2017 Bridge program is $4,621 is as follows:

 Absolutely!
 Academic Advisors will help you select and enroll in classes during your Loyola University orientation.
 During the Bridge program, you will also get to know your Academic Advisor very well because both the Bridge Academic Advisors are instructors in the program.
 In addition, your Academic Advisor will continue to advise you throughout your first two years at Loyola.

 The Bridge to Loyola program does not interfere with taking classes towards your major.
 The Summer Bridge course, officially named ANTH 106, will count as TIER 2 Scientific Core requirement.
 All first year students are required to take the UNIV 101 course in the Fall Semester, which is a required course for graduation.
 The spring ELPS 125 course counts as an ENGAGED LEARNING Core requirement.